-And what’s interesting is these seniors reported a delay of Alzheimer’s symptoms and issues, despite not actually having lower amounts of Amyloid Beta protein plaques in their brains (the stuff that clogs your memory and destroys your synapse connections).
+And what’s interesting is these seniors reported a delay in Alzheimer’s symptoms and issues, despite not actually having lower amounts of Amyloid Beta protein plaques in their brains (the stuff that clogs your memory and destroys your synapse connections).

-Learning something new, like a new skill, hobby or activity, can help boost your memory.
-And the reason is, it increases the efficiency of your brain.
+Learning something new, like a new skill, hobby, or activity, can help boost your memory.
+And the reason is it increases the efficiency of your brain.

 There was a study conducted by neuroscientists at the University of Texas at Dallas, and what they found was that when seniors took on a new mentally challenging hobby they saw a lasting increase in their memory skills.
 The researchers believe that certain high-challenge activities strengthen the numerous networks in your brain.

 And if you go for those high-challenge activities in the context of lifelong learning, that can also help you stave off Alzheimer’s.

 Another study out of the University in Cleveland found that seniors who engage in mentally challenging activities were 2.5 times less likely to have Alzheimer’s.

 Paul Nussbaum, PhD, director of the Aging Research and Education Center in Pittsburgh said:

 “Every time your heart beats, 25% of that blood goes right to the brain.
 But while exercise is critical, it may be education that is more important.
 In the 21st century, education and information may become for the brain what exercise is for the heart.”